Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 [`checkcontractible`](@ref) is part of the interface that can be used to control when tensors can be contracted with each other along specific indices.

-If indices don't match, the contraction will spawn an error.
+If indices do not match, the contraction will spawn an error.
 However, this can be an error deep within the implementation, at which point the error message will provide little information as to which specific tensors and which indices are producing the mismatch.
-By adding the keyword argument `contractcheck = true` to the `@tensor` macro, explicit checks are enabled that are run before any tensor operation is performed, and when a mismatch is detected, the still have the label information to spawn a more useful error message.
+When debugging, it might be useful to add the keyword argument `contractcheck = true` to the `@tensor` macro.
+Explicit checks using `checkcontractible` are then enabled that are run before any tensor operation is performed.
+When a mismatch is detected, these checks still have access to the label information and spawn a more informative error message.

-TODO: continue the following
 A different type of check is the `costcheck` keyword argument, which can be given the values `:warn` or `:cache`.
+With either of both values for this keyword argument, additional checks are inserted that compare the contraction order of any tensor contraction of three or more factors against the optimal order based on the current tensor size.
+More generally, the function [`tensorcost`](@ref) is part of the interface and associated a cost value with every index of a tensor, which is then used in the cost model.
+With `costcheck=:warn`, a warning will be spawn for every tensor network where the actual contraction order (even when optimised using abstract costs) does not match with the ideal contraction order given the current `tensorcost` values.
+With `costcheck = :cache`, the tensor networks with non-optimal contraction order are stored in a global package variable `TensorOperations.costcache`.
+However, when a tensor network is evaluated several times with different tensor sizes or tensor costs, only the evaluation giving rise to the largest total contraction cost for that network will appear in the cache (provided the actual contraction order deviates from the optimal order in that largest case).

 ## Backends, multithreading and GPUs